CHTC/chtc-website-source/_uw-research-computing/htc-roadmap.md

 <details>
 <summary>Learn to Submit HTCondor Jobs</summary>
 <br>
 Computational work is run on the CHTC's execution machines by submitting it as “jobs” to the HTCondor scheduler.
 Before submitting your own computational work, it is necessary to understand how HTCondor job submission works.
-The following guide is a short step-by-step tutorial onhow to submit basic HTCondor jobs: Practice: Submit HTC Jobs using HTCondor. <b>It is highly recommended that every user follow this short tutorial as these are the steps you will need to know to complete your own analyses.</b>
+The following guide is a short step-by-step tutorial on how to submit basic HTCondor jobs: <a href="https://chtc.cs.wisc.edu/uw-research-computing/htcondor-job-submission">Practice: Submit HTC Jobs using HTCondor</a><b>It is highly recommended that every user follow this short tutorial as these are the steps you will need to know to complete your own analyses.</b>
 </details>

 <b>Step Four</b>